Research-Based

 LiveWell Collagen

-LiveWell Collagen is all-natural hydrolyzed protein that is hormone-free, gluten-free, dairy-free, and keto-friendly.
-This supplement is similar to Great Lakes Collagen Hydrolysate and is made with type 1 and type 3 collagen sourced from grass-fed, pasture-raised, and Grade-A bovine.
+LiveWell Collagen offers all-natural hydrolyzed protein that’s hormone-free, gluten-free, dairy-free, and keto-friendly.
+This supplement resembles Great Lakes Collagen Hydrolysate, featuring type 1 and type 3 collagen sourced from grass-fed, pasture-raised, Grade-A bovine.

-Collagen supplementation can help treat intestinal permeability and increase overall digestive function.
-If you have gut issues, it is worth giving a supplement a try.
-LiveWell Collagen is also great for your skin health, improves your good and bad gut bacteria, and potentially your immune system, according to recent studies.
+Collagen supplementation can treat intestinal permeability and enhance overall digestive function.
+For gut issues, trying a supplement is worthwhile.
+LiveWell Collagen also benefits skin health, improves gut bacteria balance, and potentially strengthens immune function, according to recent studies.

 USE CODE “SHARE10” FOR 10% OFF LIVEWELL COLLAGEN